sumurthy/officescripts-projects/README.md

 ## Contact

 I work for the Office Scripts product team.
-I also am passionate about automation solutions, web based solutions, TypeScript/JavaScript technologies and hence my motiviation to add these content both as a way to test the product I work on and also contribute samples that others can use.
-I won't mind if you send any negative feedback on the product/code/content.
+I'm eager to get feedback on the features I work on.
+I'm also passionate about automation, web based solutions, TypeScript/JavaScript technologies and hence my motiviation to add these content both as a way to test the product I work on and also contribute samples that others can use.
+I welcome any feedback you can send, positive or negative, on the product/code/content.
 Feel free to log your comments in issues.

 * [LinkedIn](https://www.linkedin.com/in/rsudhi/)
 * [Twitter](https://twitter.com/rsudhi)